sajjadGG/book-python/basics/function/definition.rst

         print('This is snake_case() name')
         print('It is Pythonic way')

+Use better names, rather than comments:

 .. code-block:: python
-    :caption: Use better names, rather than comments

     def cal_var(data, m):
         # Calculate variance